Top 25 Legal AI Tools in 2026

 3. Diligen

-Diligen is a machine learning powered analysis tool used by lawyers to spot key provisions, summarize, and review documents.
+Diligen is a machine learning powered analysis tool used by lawyers to spot key provisions, summarize, and conduct legal document review.

 Features: